dsosby/portfolio/data/posts/clojurescript-gotchas-tips.md

 - Clojure
 - ClojureScript
 tags: []
+summary: My experience getting started with ClojureScript, a Clojure-to-JavaScript toolset
 ---

 I've been playing a lot lately with [ClojureScript](https://github.com/clojure/clojurescript), especially with regards to mobile development (more on that to come later).
 Clojure has never been known for great error messages, and ClojureScript is probably even worse in that regard.